 Politeness Wins Out

 One of the Mantras that I espouse on this humble site is to be Polite when dealing with Customer Service folks in specific and with most folks in general (remember being Polite to Police is very important).
-Yesterday another example of speaking to someone who you want to fix something in a polite way helps out again.
+Yesterday, another example of politely speaking to someone you want to fix something with helped out again.

-My eldest just graduated from High School and we are very proud, however, we noticed she didn’t get an Ontario Scholar “tag” in her graduation.
-Given her previous marks we were alarmed to think what might have happened to her marks to cause this inability to keep her average at the correct level (80% for 6 Grade 12 courses).
+My eldest just graduated from High School, and we are very proud; however, we noticed she didn’t get an Ontario Scholar “tag” in her graduation.
+Given her previous marks, we were alarmed to think what might have happened to her marks to cause this inability to keep her average at the correct level (80% for 6 Grade 12 courses).

-1. Goodness, liquor is up over 3%!
+Goodness, liquor is up over 3%!
 Do you think the GST cuts and the rising dollar have had a dampening effect on inflation?